ahrefs/react-alicante-workshop/README.md

   });
 ```

-Finally, we can modify the `switch` in the JSX code to use the new state, so
+We can modify the `switch` in the JSX code to use the new state, so instead of
-instead of checking `data` we check for `state.step`:
+checking `data` we check for `state.step`:

 ```reasonml
   {switch (state.step) {